Author: admin

 When registering, parents choose a Homegroup for their child.
 A Homegroup is a consistent place, team of teachers, and group of children that meet over the course of camp.
 For example, we may have as many as five Homegroups of Fives: “Fives A,” “Fives B,” “Fives C,”…etc.

 Activities on the schedule such as Arts and Crafts or Outdoor Play take place with the Homegroup.
-We use the Downing Street Park and our rubberized rooftop play area for outdoor activities.
+We use Minetta Playground and our rooftop play area for outdoor activities.
 Groups may occasionally use the sprinklers, so we ask that campers keep a change of clothes and a swimming suit at camp.

 Lunch for Fives is provided Monday-Thursday, and served in the Homegroup room.
 All ages have a snack of pretzels, cheese, fruit, water, and juice throughout the day.
 Campers bring a packed lunch for field trips on Fridays.